jwilde13/100-days-of-code-2025/log.md

 **Today's Progress**: Save the buttons!

 **Thoughts:**  I revisited the button generator.
 I added the functionality to save button templates into the local storage and reuse them.
 This was my first time with a usable local storage project.

+### Day 13: September 14, 2025

+**Today's Progress**: Iframe and cameras

+**Thoughts:**  I spent today building a UI for security cameras that are connected to a BlueIris system.
+The UI was built with iframes and HTML, CSS and some JS.
+It allowed me to see the cameras from any device on my home network.
+It was a fun activity.